CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU API.md

 ---
 # Getting started with the LCU API

 Ever since the new client came out and people found out that the League Client Update has a REST API that you can talk to, people have been hard at work figuring out what kind of amazing features they can make to supplement the out of game experience.
-Do you have a tool in mind but don't know how you can talk to this API?
 This guide will show you how you can connect to this API, what endpoints are available and it'll include a short `things to know before getting started` section to make sure you know what you're getting into.

 ---